pzmarzly/cloudy/README.md

 SIZE=s-1vcpu-1gb
 # Cloudy reuses SSH connections
 # for shell commands.
 It can also
-# share this connection with rsync
+# share this connection with rsync,
-# and scp, but there may be a rare bug:
+# but there may be a rare bug:
 # https://github.com/symfony/symfony/issues/25580
 # I haven't experienced it, so by default
 # it's on.